Metaphysics and Esotericism

 My essay on The Matrix and Gnosticism, which deals with metaphysics in science fiction, and the failure of mainstream science fiction and scifi to incorporate transcendental metaphysical themes, even if The Matrix is a gnostic, metaphysical movie par excellence.

-Much of the cosmology of Freehauler Alcione is based on esoteric and metaphysical themes, but more important is incorporating not just mythical, but also metaphysical and gnostic terms into the everyday narrative.
-This is something that writers like Tolkien and Philip K Dick were good at, and what I also aspire to do..
+Following the Hard SF reboot, Freehauler Alcione will no longer be set in a magical-mythic cosmology .
+It will however still retain esoteric and metaphysical themes, and incorporate metaphysical and gnostic terms into the everyday narrative.
+This is something that writers like Tolkien and Philip K Dick were good at.